PersonofNote/aminorstudio-gatsby/src/pages/projects/a-minor-studio.md

 tags: [ on-github, react, javascript, gatsby, grahql, design ]
 ---

-I built this website in part to practice modern cloud deployment, and to learn GraphQL.
+I built this website in part to practice modern cloud deployment and to learn GraphQL.
 The site was designed and built by me, and remains under development.

 It took me a little while to wrap my head around GraphQL versus the REST API I am familiar with.
 Throughout this project I have come to appreciate the granularity of control that GraphQL gives me, and am excited to keep using it in future projects.